Extending your residence permit to live with someone in Sweden

 If you are unable to make an online application

-If you are unable to apply online, you should complete the form Application for a residence permit to take up residence in Sweden, number 160011.
+If you are unable to apply online, you should complete the form Application for residence permit to settle in Sweden, number 161011.
 You and your partner should also complete the form Assurance of cohabitation – Appendix to application for extended residence permit, number 243011B.

 In the case of applications for children under 18, you fill in the form Application for residence permit to settle in Sweden – for a child under the age of 18, number 163011.

 The application form specifies the documents you must enclose.